Hurry up and wait: The absurd realities of captive Calgary Transit riders

 In an ideal world, Mahmoud would like transit routes to be efficient and reliable when going to places outside of downtown—especially for those who, like her, can’t afford to live in a more central neighbourhood.
 “The luxury of choosing where to live in the entire city is not that common,” she said.

-Ximena González is a freelance journalist who writes about urban affairs for The Sprawl.
-Her work has also appeared in The Globe and Mail, The Tyee and Jacobin.
+Ximena González is a freelance journalist whose work has also appeared in The Globe and Mail, The Tyee and Jacobin.

 With files from Jeremy Klaszus